automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Elaphrosaurus.md

 # Elaphrosaurus
-## Description: A lightweight theropod from the late Jurassic.
+## A lightweight theropod from the late Jurassic.